RunestoneInteractive/pythonds/_sources/BasicDS/SimulationPrintingTasks.rst

 A more interesting simulation allows us to study the behavior of the printing queue described earlier in this section.
-Recall that as students send printing tasks to the shared printer, the tasks are placed in a queue to be processed in a first-come, first-served manner.
+Recall that as students send printing tasks to the shared printer, the tasks are placed in a queue to be processed in a first come, first served manner.
 Many questions arise with this configuration.
 The most important of these might be whether the printer is capable of handling a certain amount of work.
 If it cannot, students will be waiting too long for printing and